 Concentration of Solutions (Molarity) Calculations

-- Concentration of a solution refers to the amount of solute dissolved in a given volume of solvent.
+- Concentration of a solution refers to the amount of solute dissolved in a given solvent.

 term description example solute substance that dissolves solid sodium chloride, NaCl(s) solvent substance that enables solute to dissolve liquid water, H2O(l) solution mixture of solute dissolved in solvent sodium chloride dissolved in water, NaCl(aq)

-- Concentration of a solution can be given in moles per litre (mol L-1 or mol/L or M).1
+- Concentration of a solution can be given in moles of solute per litre of solution (mol L-1 or mol/L or M).(1)

 solute solvent solution units of measurement moles

 - Molarity is the term used to describe a concentration given in moles per litre.

 - Molarity has the units mol L-1 (or mol/L or M).

 - Molarity, concentration in mol/L or mol L-1, is given the symbol c (sometimes M).